The Shugakuin Imperial Villa

 - Rakushiken

-- Initially, Rakushiken was built for the Princess Teruko, a daughter of the retired Emperor Gomizuno-o.
+- Initially, the Rakushiken was built for the Princess Teruko, a daughter of the Emperor Emeritus Gomizuno-o.

 |